How to Build a Hurricane Preparedness Kit

 DripDrop ORS was developed by a doctor on a mission to defeat life-threatening dehydration.
 The patented formula provides medically relevant electrolyte levels, improving on the World Health Organization’s Oral Rehydration Solution (ORS) standards — and what's more, it tastes great.

 For cases of mild to moderate dehydration, DripDrop ORS is a fast, effective, and great tasting remedy.
 With convenient packaging that allows you to have DripDrop ORS when you need it, where you need it, it’s a useful item to add to your hurricane preparedness kit along with the recommended amount of water.
-Get started with a trial or our most popular multi-flavor pouch for dehydration relief fast.
+Get started with our most popular multi-flavor pouch for dehydration relief fast.